3+3 Early Assurance for the Doctor of Physical Therapy (DPT)

 Students transfer to SUNY Upstate after three years of college.
 The first year at Upstate counts for both the fourth year of undergraduate and the first year of graduate study.
 After completing their first year here, students receive a bachelors degree from their undergraduate institution.
 Upon successful completion of two more years of graduate work, students will be awarded a DPT degree from SUNY Upstate Medical University.

-Students accepted under the Early Admission program will not be required to take the GRE (Graduate Record Exam).
-Admitted Early Admission students must complete all prerequisite courses with a grade of “B” or higher, maintain a 3.3 cumulative GPA and a 3.3 prerequisite GPA during their first three years of college.
+Students accepted under the Early Assurance program will not be required to take the GRE (Graduate Record Exam).
+Admitted Early Assurance students must complete all prerequisite courses with a grade of "C" or higher ("B" or higher preferred), and will be required to have a 3.3 cumulative and prerequisite GPA by the end of the fall semester junior year.
 Students will also need to continue working or volunteering in a physical therapy setting while enrolled at their undergraduate college.

-If unsure whether to apply for 3+3 Early Admission or 4+3 Early Admission, we recommend applicants apply 3+3.
+If unsure whether to apply for 3+3 Early Assurance or 4+3 Early Assurance, we recommend applicants apply 3+3.
 Please note that applicants can not submit an application for both 3+3 and 4+3 DPT.

-Admission Requirements for the DPT 3+3 Early Admissions Program
+Admission Requirements for the DPT 3+3 Early Assurance Program

 at SUNY Upstate Medical University

-High school seniors who meet the following criteria will be considered for acceptance to the 3+3 DPT program at SUNY Upstate Medical University:
+High school seniors who meet the following criteria will be considered for an interview for the 3+3 DPT program at SUNY Upstate Medical University:

 - Applicants must submit the ACT and/or the SAT: